Max-Aber/Max-Aber.github.io/README.md

 # Max-Aber.github.io
-Maximo Babun repository with coding projects like minigames and programs in Java and Python.
+Maximo Babun repository with coding projects like minigames and programs in languages such as Java and Python.
+Many more on the way!